 And a less-often discussed benefit is flexibility, especially with respect to short-term projects and consultancy.
 It’s easy to bring staff on for a well-defined project until its completion, and then release or reduce the hours of your contractors without having to worry about finding another place or project for them in your organization.
 The commitment of adding staff becomes much less daunting.

-Drawing from a comprehensive analysis of the available research on remote working (last updated March 2020), we can see some interesting statistics:
+Drawing from a comprehensive analysis of the available research on remote work (last updated March 2020), we can see some interesting statistics:

 - Remote work has grown 173% since 2005